mwbowers/mwbowers.github.io/reference/expo/qsys-expo-tags/dds-day-names.md

 ---
 title: DdsDayNames enum
-description: Specifies the names of the calendar days.
+description: "Specifies the names of the calendar days. "
+last_modified_at: 2024-06-26T20:27:25Z
 ---

 Specifies the names of the calendar days.